 HOW TO PREPARE

 Wash your spinach right before you plan to use it, this will keep your spinach fresh for longer.
 When washing your spinach use cold running water or mix it into a bowl of cold water, repeating with fresh water if necessary until properly cleaned.
 Spin dry or pat dry with kitchen towels.
-If preparing your spinach for a salad and you want to add more crisp, put them in a bowl of ice cold water for a few minutes.
+If preparing your spinach for a salad and you want to add crisper, put them in a bowl of ice-cold water for a few minutes.
 Removing the stems is optional; chop your leaves according to your recipe or use them whole.

-Looking for more spinach recipe?
+Looking for more spinach recipes?
 Check out our favorites here!

 WHAT’S YOUR FAV?